The Dressage Arena

 The arena is the playing field, if you will, for the sport of Dressage.
 While there are two common sizes for Dressage arenas, only the standard sized arena is used for rated shows in North American.
 This occurred after the combination of Equine Canada (EC) and the United States Dressage Federation (USDF).
 Arenas use a variety of footing materials ranging from grass to sand or shredded rubber.
 During competitions, the perimeter of the arena is generally outlined by small white chain or fence.
 Letters are placed in various locations to indicate where specific movements are to be performed during the dressage test.
 Both dressage arenas have been outlined below to show further detail.

 While the two main dressage arenas differ in size, they have many similarities.
 Both arenas have a centerline and the very center of the arena is “X”.
 A judge is placed at C with a second judge, when present, placed at E or B during the tests.
 In addition, each arena can be segmented by 20 meter circles, quarter lines, short diagonals and long diagonals.
+Letter placement is generally 1/2 a meter back from the perimeter of the arena.

 The Short Dressage Arena